 At present, UK foreign travel guidance includes:

 1. Coronavirus (COVID-19) travel lists and relevant guidance, which is available for:

 2. The latest FCDO travel advice for the destination country.

 3. The FCDO also provide general guidance for British people travelling abroad during the COVID-19 pandemic, if they are legally permitted to travel under current COVID-19 restrictions.

 All of the above travel guidance must be adhered to.

 UK participants currently overseas should continue to maintain contact with their sending and hosting organisations and must follow the latest FCDO guidance and the advice of local authorities as the destination country may set additional restrictions.
 You must ensure your participants are aware of these and are still able to travel to undertake their placement and comply with all relevant advice and restrictions in their host country.

 The European Commission has also published information in the form of Frequently Asked Questions aimed at both participants and beneficiaries of the Erasmus+ and European Solidarity Corps programmes.
 You can also contact our UK NA helplines available on our contact us webpage.

 Please note: This news item was first published on 26 February 2020.
-It was last reviewed on 24 September 2021.
-We are regularly updating the webpage as more information becomes available.
+It was last reviewed on 01 August 2022.